dominicbosch/cat-catcher/RaspiSetup.md

-# Setup a Raspberry from Scratch for this project
+# Cat-catcher Raspberry Setup

 - Download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)
-- Flash to SD card and plug SD card into raspberry.
+- Flash to (minimum) 16 GB SD card and plug SD card into raspberry.

+This instruction is updated for Raspbian Stretch Lite 4.14

 ## Configure SSH, Safety and Wireless

-- Boot with screen and keyboard connected to raspberry
+- Boot with screen and keyboard connected to raspberry.
+It is not necessary to fiddle with the locales.
+After connecting to the wireless, we will only connect via ssh to the raspberry.
 - Login with user `pi` password `raspberry`
 - `sudo passwd pi` (change password to something safe)
 - `sudo raspi-config`: